ioccc-src/winner/faq.md

     "alt_url" : "https://ioccc.xexyl.net",
 ```

-If the author wishes to not specify an email address, or if the alternate URL is
+If the author wishes to not specify an alternate URL, or if the alternate URL is
-unknown, they should use the _JSON null_ as the _JSON value_ of this _JSON member_.
+unknown, it should be the _JSON null_ as the _JSON value_ of this _JSON
+member_.
 For example:

 ``` <!---json-->
-    "url" : null,
+    "alt_url" : null,
 ```

 NOTE: The _JSON null_ is **NOT** enclosed in quotes!